jsingh811/pyYouTubeAnalysis/README.md

 # pyYouTubeAnalysis
-Interaction with the YouTube API to pull data ans run analysis using statistics and NLP.
+Interaction with the YouTube API to pull data and run analysis using statistics and NLP.
+This analysis pulls locations by running NER on a list of strings.

 # Setup
 Clone the project and get it setup